 This course is designed for biologists who want to apply appropriate statistical tests to their data, and who want to understand the statistical tests that other biologists have used.
 We will therefore spend little time on the mathematical basis of the statistical tests, focusing instead on how to choose the appropriate test for a given data set, how to design experiments to make them more suitable for statistical analysis, and how to interpret and present the results of statistical tests.
-While it would be impossible to cover every statistical test ever used by biologists in a single course, we will cover many of those techniques that are commonly used.
+While it would be impossible to cover every statistical test ever used by biologists in a single course, we will cover many of those techniques that biologists use most often.

 At the end of the course, you should be able to determine the correct statistical technique to apply to many biological experiments, and you should be able to apply each technique and interpret the results.
 You should also be able to recognize experimental designs for which you have not learned the appropriate statistical test, and you should be able to ask intelligent questions when consulting with a statistician about such experiments.

-There are no fixed office hours, but I will be glad to talk with you outside of class.
+I do not have fixed office hours, but I will be glad to talk with you outside of class.
 You can make an appointment by talking to me before or after class or by e-mailing me.
 If you have questions while studying or doing the homework assignments, feel free to e-mail me or drop by my office.

 We will use an online textbook, Handbook of Biological Statistics.
-It is designed for online use, but if you want to print individual pages, they are formatted to print well (with most of the extra junk, like the sidebar and banner, omitted to save space).
-I am putting the finishing touches on the third edition, and once it's done, you'll be able to download a pdf of the entire book and print it yourself, or buy a bound copy for about $20.
-But until then, you'll be using drafts of each new chapter.
+I designed it for online use, but if you want to print individual pages, they are formatted to print well (with most of the extra junk, like the sidebar and banner and pretty pictures, omitted to save space).
+If you want to print the entire book yourself, there is a free pdf, or you can buy the spiral-bound, printed version of the 300-page book for $18 plus shipping.